Lego Star Wars: The Complete Saga

 Filler Weight: Junk

 This option controls the weight of Studs, Power Ups and other junk filler Archipelago items when choosing which items to fill out the rest of the space in the item pool.
 A higher weight in comparison to the other Filler Weight options results in more Studs and other filler Archipelago items in the item pool, compared to other items used to fill out the rest of the item pool.
-Purple Stud is currently the only junk filler Archipelago item that is implemented, but more will likely be added in the future.
+The weight of each Junk Filler item can be controlled with the separate Junk Weights option.
 The generator tries to fill the item pool with as many Characters and Extras as would be unlocked, in vanilla, by all the enabled locations.
 Archipelago locations that don't have a corresponding vanilla item, and Minikits being bundled, results in some free space in the item pool for any kind of item.

 This is a range option.